numoonchld/numoonchld.github.io/_drafts/networking-foundations.md

         - `chmod` command with appropriate parameters sets/changes mode of file/folder
 - logging in from local to server account using the key-pair
     - `ssh student@localhost -p 2222 -i ~/.ssh/linuxCourse`
+- after confirming this works, disable password based logins
+    - open `/etc/ssh/sshd_config` with `nano`
+    - scroll to line `PasswordAuthentication` and change following text to `no`
+    - save and exit nano
+    - restart `ssh`: `sudo service ssh restart`
+        - this disables password login
+        - forces all users to login only with a key-pair

 ##### application to client-server authentication scenario:
 - server sends random message to client